12 Jan How to design and implement national oxygen road maps for oxygen scale up: Case Study from Ethiopia

 A 2015-16 study revealed that only 98 of Ethiopian health centers did not have oxygen while 35% of referral facilities did not have oxygen in their pediatric in-patient departments.
 Further, 55% of these departments in referral facilities did not have pulse oximeters nor were there pulse oximeters in the health centers surveyed.
 In subsequent assessments made in 2017-18, where pulse oximetry and oxygen were available, clinical use was low.
 For example, only 10% of patient medical records included an SpO2 measurement.
 COVID-19 has further exacerbated the lack of oxygen access as supplies are redirected from neonatal and child health services to COVID-19 treatment facilities.

-In 2016, with support from partners, the Ethiopian Ministry of Health (MOH) designed and implemented a comprehensive oxygen and pulse oximetry scale up road map, which resulted in significant improvements in oxygen availability and clinical use.
+In 2016, with support from partners, the Ethiopian Ministry of Health (MoH) designed and implemented a comprehensive oxygen and pulse oximetry scale up road map, which resulted in significant improvements in oxygen availability and clinical use.
 This case study highlights the road map development process and its implementation in Ethiopia so that other countries can benefit from what was learnt as they plan their own oxygen access plans.

-The MOH and partners followed the seven steps below to develop the oxygen road map:
+The MoH and partners followed the seven steps below to develop the oxygen road map:

-1. Baseline assessment: The MOH and Clinton Health Access Initiative (CHAI) conducted a comprehensive oxygen ecosystem assessment targeting multiple stakeholders – including 400+ facilities, subnational health administration units, MOH, central medical store, private sector and partners.
-Major focuses were:
+- Baseline assessment: the MoH and Clinton Health Access Initiative (CHAI) conducted a comprehensive oxygen ecosystem assessment targeting multiple stakeholders – including 400+ facilities, subnational health administration units, MoH, central medical store, private sector and partners.
+Major focuses were identifying who is doing what on oxygen, oxygen availability and supply challenges, and barriers around policy, procurement, distribution, and financing

 The Ethiopian oxygen road map had clear strategic objectives designed to accelerate oxygen availability and clinical use through addressing barriers identified by the assessments.